 The DBS system consists of three parts:

-DBS requires surgery to correctly place each part of the neurostimulator system.
-DBS in adults usually involves two separate surgeries.
+Surgery is done to place each part of the neurostimulator system.
+In adults, surgery takes place in two stages (two separate surgeries).

 Stage 2 is done under general anesthesia, meaning you are asleep and pain-free.
 The timing of this stage of surgery depends on where in the brain the stimulator will be placed.

 Once connected, electrical pulses travel from the neurostimulator, along the extension wire, to the lead, and into the brain.
-These tiny pulses interfere with and block the electrical signals that cause tremors and movement disorder symptoms, such as those that occur with Parkinson’s disease, essential tremor, or obsessive-compulsive disorder.
+These tiny pulses interfere with and block the electrical signals that cause symptoms of certain diseases.

 Deep brain stimulation may also be used to treat the following conditions:

-DBS is considered to safe and effective when performed in properly selected patients.
+DBS is considered safe and effective when done in the right patients.

 Risks associated with deep brain stimulation placement may include:

 Problems may also occur if parts of the DBS system break or move.
-For example, this may include:
+This may include: